 Natalie and Matt love living in Redondo Beach, CA, but want more space so they can start growing their family.
 Natalie is a food blogger so she needs a larger kitchen with more counter space and natural light for photographs.
 While she loves the rustic farmhouse look, Matt prefers something more masculine and industrial for their home.
 Once they find a house they can agree on, they set about opening up the kitchen and redoing the bathrooms.
 In the end, they hope to have the perfect home for their future family that features a blend of their personal styles.

-Computer engineers Cory and Caitlin are young, quirky, and a perfect fit in the 'keep it weird' city of Austin, Texas.
-Ready to take the plunge and buy their first home together, they disagree on what they want: Caitlin has her heart set on a midcentury with a cottage interior while Cory has visions of a real Texas ranch with limestone and lots of land.
+Computer engineers Cory and Caitlin are young, quirky and a perfect fit in the 'keep it weird' city of Austin, TX.
+Ready to take the plunge and buy their first home together, they disagree on what they want.
+Caitlin has her heart set on a midcentury with a cottage interior while Cory has visions of a real Texas ranch with limestone and lots of land.
 When they find the happy medium between their two styles, renovations prove much harder than expected for this tech-savvy duo.

 Real estate agent Daniel, his wife Julia and their young son Leonardo want to be closer to family so he's searching the listings for homes in Burbank, CA. Daniel would like to find a ranch on a cul-de-sac while Julia prefers a traditional home with a picket fence.
 Daniel finds homes that are more his taste than hers, so Julia recruits both of his brothers, who are also real estate agents, to help tip the scale in her direction.
 When they get the keys to their new home, Daniel and Julia take on projects throughout the house including a massive kitchen remodel and they realize they'll have to make some compromises to get their dream home.